 You can suspend “real life” and escape into its evocative tangle of cobbled streets, cafes, and churches for days.
 I agree with the guidebook.
 Troyes is “bursting with romance.”
 As such, is the perfect spot for a weekend getaway from Paris.
 Je l’ai adoré!

-I hope you've enjoyed my guide to the best things to do in Troyes France.
+I hope you’ve enjoyed my guide to the best things to do in Troyes France.
 You may enjoy these other France travel guides: